Glass Collisions

 Join the Many Communities Helping to Prevent Bird Collisions

-When writing legislation, ABC recommends starting with our Model Ordinance and Guide to Writing Legislation.
+When writing bird-friendly building legislation, ABC recommends starting with our Model Ordinance and Guide to Writing Legislation.
 In addition to focusing on the resources that we have created to help you, it can be useful to survey existing legislation and guidelines.
 We are listing these below.

 How to Keep Birds from Hitting Your Windows